 Sampling and inspection duties are mainly carried out by GOEIC; however, some products may be subject to inspection by other relevant institutions.
 GOEIC has been authorized to assume inspection and certification functions without referral to any higher authority, but for the food industry, for example, there are several entities that have the right to take samples from any imported shipment:

-- Radiation Department of the Ministry of Energy and Electricity
+Radiation Department of the Ministry of Electricity and Renewable Energy

-- Ministry of Trade, Industry, and Investment (Export and Import Control)
+Ministry of Foreign Investment and Trade (Export and Import Control)

 Each agency draws its own sample and tests it independently.

-The Ministerial Decree No. 477/2018 obligates producers and importers to abide by the Egyptian Standard ES 7322 which specifies the basic specifications for the health and safety of products made of all kinds of raw materials, whether natural leather, industrial alternatives, synthetic leather, polymers, fabric, or a mixture of them.
+The Ministerial Decree No. 477/2018 obligates producers and importers to abide by Egyptian Standard ES 7322, which outlines the basic specifications for the health and safety of products made of all kinds of raw materials, whether natural leather, industrial alternatives, synthetic leather, polymers, fabric, or a mixture of them.

 Shelf-life standards and product specifications

 In 1994, the government issued a decree that all food products should have at least 50 percent of the established shelf life remaining at the time of importation into Egypt.
-Moreover, Egypt applies shelf-life standards to certain non-food imports such as syringes and catheters.
-Milk and dairy products, meat and meat products, fish and fish products, and poultry and poultry products have a shelf life determined by the Egyptian Organization for Standards (EOS).
+Egypt also applies shelf-life standards to certain non-food imports such as syringes and catheters.
+Milk and dairy products, meat and meat products, fish and fish products, and poultry and poultry products have a shelf life determined by the Egyptian Organization for Standards (EOS), an agency under the purview of the Ministry of Trade and Industry.
+Regulatory scientists at the Egyptian National Food Safety Agency (NFSA) are tasked with conducting risk assessments to set and/or recommend changes to Egyptian food standards.
 Exporters to Egypt must be aware that import and customs procedures take a period of no less than two weeks; hence, expiration dates must be at least twice that length of time.